ALL ABOUT ZANZIBAR!

 • SNORKELING

-Our well organize snorkeling tour takes you by boat to the edge of our Coral Reef Sanctuary where the view opens up a world of breath taking sights.
+Our well-organized snorkeling tour takes you by boat to the edge of our Coral Reef Sanctuary where the view opens up a world of breathtaking sights.

-Each snorkeling tour lasts for about one hour and provides new discoveries for our guests.
-With each visit you are unlikely to be disappointed!
-No matter if you are a snorkeling newcomer or professional, our competent guides will make you sure you get the most out of it in a safe and responsible way.
-If you decide to explore the reef on your own, please make sure to inform our guides for your own safety.
+Each snorkeling tour lasts for about one hour and provides discoveries for our guests.
+With each visit, you are unlikely to be disappointed!
+No matter if you are a snorkeling newcomer or professional, our competent guides will make sure you get the most out of it safely and responsibly.
+If you decide to explore the reef on your own, please make sure to inform our guides for your safety.

 • Coconut crab walk

 our guests have the chance to encounter giant Coconut crabs in the coral rag forest.
 Coconut crabs can reach up to 45 cm in diameter and are the largest living land crabs in the world!
-During daytime they hide in caves and crevices but after sunset they roam around to look out for food.
+During the daytime, they hide in caves and crevices but after sunset, they roam around to look out for food.
 Although coconuts are their preferred diet, they are scavengers and eat almost everything they can find.

 • Shore walking